 Students seeking to major in Political Science in preparation for a career in middle/adolescent education (grades 7-12) can combine a Political Science Education Track academic major with a minor in Education.
 The requirements for a Political Science Education Track major are listed below.

-Requirements for Political Science Major-Education Track I. Core Courses
+Requirements for Political Science Major-Education Track Requirements for Political Science Major-Education Track